-Similar to shipping lighters, USPS places quite a bit of restrictions on shipping matches.
+Similar to shipping lighters, USPS places quite a bit of restriction on shipping matches.
 For instance, you can only ship safety matches, and you can only ship them within the United States, not internationally.
-Also, if you’re trying to send strike anywhere matches, you’re out of luck; USPS prohibits those altogether!
+Also, if you’re trying to send strike-anywhere matches, you’re out of luck; the Postal Service prohibits those types of matches from being sent through its network altogether!

 USPS Allows You to Ship Safety Matches Via Ground Transportation Only